 In a nutshell, when you take alcohol and prednisone together, you inadvertently suppress your ability to fight infections, increase your chances of developing a peptic ulcer, type 2 diabetes and depression, and put yourself at risk of weakened bones.
 A wise choice would be to pause alcohol intake until you complete your prednisone dosage.

-In case you are a chronic alcohol user and your prednisone prescription will last for a long time, the above facts might just be enough reasons to reconsider your alcohol use for your health.
-It is just safer to avoid trouble.
+If you are a chronic alcohol user and your prednisone prescription will last for a long time, the above facts might just be enough reasons to reconsider your alcohol use for your health.
+It is just safer not to take any health risks.